 If you’re unsure how to fix polyurethane mistakes, your project can quickly go from bad to worse.
 Using the wrong technique can worsen the mistake, leading to costly repairs or even requiring you to start over from scratch.

-So to help you avoid making things worse, our experienced woodworkers created a comprehensive guide to fix streaks, marks, or bubbles in polyurethane for a flawless result.
+So to help you avoid making things worse, I’ve created this comprehensive guide to fix streaks, marks, or bubbles in polyurethane for a flawless result.

 Common Problems With Polyurethane: An Overview

 To fix the issue, use a toothpick to remove the unwanted things and apply a new coat of polyurethane finish.